Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

 For people who dislike seafood, they can try Australia-imported high-quality lamb and beef.
 Chicken is also widely available in Bora Bora but it is mostly imported from the United States.

-Some of the most famous are bananas, breadfruits, noni fruits, coconuts, and papayas.
+Some of my favorites were bananas, breadfruits, noni fruits, mangos, coconuts and papayas.
 Other fruits that don’t grow in Bora Bora are imported from other French Polynesian islands.

 Since Bora Bora’s weather isn’t suitable for growing most vegetables, locals depend on tropical vegetables like taro, also known as Polynesian potato, for cooking.